icooper/limsml-client/vgl/README.md

 # Custom LIMSML Action

-If you are going to use the SYSTEM.GET_FILE action to try and download attachments and/or resources, you'll probably want to install this new SYSTEM.LOGICAL LIMSML entity action.
+If you are going to use the `SYSTEM.GET_FILE` action to try and download attachments and/or resources from a SampleManager server, you'll probably want to install this new `SYSTEM.LOGICAL` LIMSML entity action (or something similar).

 ## Installation Instructions